If your primary residence is in a non-EU country, you may be eligible for a refund of the VAT on the price of goods you purchased in France.

 - Individuals employed by transport/travel companies (air, sea and road) who are travelling as part of their professional duties

-1 Since 1 July 2013, the 28 Member States of the European Union have been Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.
+1 The 27 Member States of the European Union: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 The following are deemed to be non-EU countries, as they are not part of the customs territory of the European Union: